triadic-cosmos/triadic-cosmos/README.md

 - and EM radiation becomes the bridge between them.

 A neat conceptual tool for thinking about how different regions of the universe “tick” relative to one another.

+### ⚡ Fun fact: Dual time helps solving problems more naturally than one global time

+#### 1. Radiation reaction — “a charged particle pushes back on itself”
+**What it is:**
+When a charged particle accelerates, it emits radiation.
+That radiation carries momentum, so the particle feels a tiny recoil force.
+Classical equations for this behave strangely:
+- the particle accelerates *before* the force is applied (pre‑acceleration)
+- or its acceleration explodes for no reason (runaway)

+**Dual time advantage:**
+If you separate the time of the electromagnetic field from the particle’s own proper time, those weird solutions turn out to be **time‑inconsistent** and disappear naturally.

+#### 2. Ultrafast pump–probe — “give graphene a tiny electric kick and watch the electrons wake up”
+**What it is:**
+A very short laser pulse (the *pump*) gives electrons in graphene a burst of energy — basically a tiny, ultrafast jolt of electricity.
+A second pulse (the *probe*) arrives a little later and measures how the electrons are responding at that exact moment.

+Experiments show:
+- the electrons don’t react instantly
+- the signal builds up slowly
+- the peak is asymmetric
+- the relaxation has long tails
+- the material seems to “remember” the pulse

+**Dual time advantage:**
+If you treat the laser pulses as living on **EM‑time** and the electrons as evolving on their own **material time**, a simple mapping between the two clocks automatically produces:
+- delayed response
+- asymmetry
+- long tails
+- memory‑like behavior

+No extra terms needed — it falls out of the structure.

+#### ⭐ Why this matters
+Two totally different phenomena — particle recoil and ultrafast electron dynamics — both behave **more naturally** when EM‑time and material time are treated as separate clocks.
+It doesn’t prove dual time is “true,” but it *does* show that whenever you test it structurally, dual time keeps solving problems that one global time struggles with.

 ---